 Below are some examples of the directions of the calls.

 Breaking such rule causes leaky abstraction, meaning lower layer failed to hide details from the upper layer.

 In layered architecture, a layer serves the layer above it and is served by the layer below it.
-1 The data flow is simple and easy to trace by making call uni-directional from top to bottom.
+1 The data flow is simple and easy to trace by making call from top to bottom in a single direction.
 Such architecture leads to a clean and elegant design.